alexandrebeaubien/alexandrebeaubien/README.md

 ### Hi there 👋

+I'm a PhD candidate in experimental particle Physics at the University of Victoria.
+I'm currently working on measuring the cross section of $e^+$

 <!--
 **alexandrebeaubien/alexandrebeaubien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.